SunnyMaximo/iot-nxpimxa71ch-c/provision_a71ch_for_watson_iot_demo.md

 ### 2.2 Create a Root CA keypair and certificate once

 For the purpose of the demo ensure you only create Root CA keypair and certificate once.
-In case you already have a Root CA available you can skip this step.
+In case you already have a Root CA keypair and certificate available, you can skip this step.

 In this step we will create a Root CA keypair (CACertificate_ECC.key) and a Root CA certificate (CACertificate_ECC.crt).
 The keypair will be created on the NIST-P256 ECC Curve.